cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 ## Getting Started

-First install Stepping Stone:
+First install Cucumber:

-    $ gem install stepping_stone
+    $ gem install cucumber

-Then generate the directories to contain the files Stepping Stone will use:
+Then generate the directories to contain the files Cucumber will use:

-    $ sst generate
+    $ cuke generate

 This will create the following:

-    sst/
+    cukes/
         features/
         lib/
-        sst_helper.rb
+        cukes_helper.rb

 If you've used Cucumber at all, you should understand what the features directory is for.
 If you haven't, that's where you'll be putting your